balanceiskey/humanlayer/examples/slack_app/humanlayer.knowledge.md

 - The token is passed with each request that needs it
 - The server doesn't rely on environment variables for Slack tokens
 - Channel IDs are discovered during the test connection process

+## HumanLayer Usage Pattern

+- Create a HumanLayer instance with `getHumanLayer()`
+- Create a Slack contact channel with `getSlackContactChannel(channelId, token)`
+- Wrap functions with approval using `hl.requireApproval(contactChannel)(functionToWrap)`
+- The wrapped function will require human approval before execution
+- If no contact channel is provided, it will fall back to CLI approval

 ## Testing the Integration